- Release your creativity

 Can I apply for EU funding to cover the costs of the course?

 EU funding is available to all EU countries and their residents.
 If you are a different nationality but are living and working in one of the EU countries you can also apply for the grant from the EU.
-The grant will cover not only the costs of the course including accommodation but also travel and subsistence.
+The funding covers some of the costs of the course, including accommodation, food and travel.
 All Pilgrims courses are eligible for EU funding.

 What is the procedure if I apply for EU funding?